aplteam/Tatin/docs/FirstStepsWithTatin.md

 ##### `HOME`

-Is either an empty vector or a character vector holding the path of a folder that hosts the package.
+Is a character vector holding the path of a folder that hosts the package.

+There is an exception: when the package was brought into the workspace with `LoadPackage` rather than `LoadDependencies` then `HOME` will be an empty vector in case the package has no assets.

 ##### `ID`

 The full package name.
-This will include a build ID if there is any.
+This will include a build ID if there is any, so it is not necessarily identical with the package ID.

 ##### `LX`

 This might or might not exist.
 If it does exist then it means that the package config file defined a function name as `lx`, and that this function was executed successfully. `LX` holds the result that is returned by that function if it did return a result.
-Otherwise it becomes an empty vector.
+If it doesn't it becomes an empty vector.

 Note that if there is no `lx` defined in a package config file, or if it is empty, or the function crashed (that will be trapped and ignored by Tatin) then there is no `LX`.